 Just like people naturally grow their homes with their families, there will also come a time in life when you no longer have as many mouths to feed.

 This is especially true if you live in a multi-level home.
-As we age, it often gets harder to make it up and down stairs and a safer bet may be to live in a more modestly sized one level.
+As we age, it often gets harder to make it up and down stairs.
+The safer bet may be to live in a more modestly sized one level.

-Downsizing is a great way to ensure you get to spend more time outside of your actual living quarters.
+Downsizing your home could be a great way to ensure you get to spend more time outside of your actual living quarters.
 Besides, if you are doing all your living outside, all you really need is a place to re-coop and grab some food.
 Am I right?

 In an article shared by Forbes, it is stated that around 70% of employees hate their jobs.
-This is a crying shame considering that a good portion of our lives are spent at work.
+This is a crying shame considering that a good portion of our life is spent at work.

 If you are carrying around large debts, besides a mortgage, it might be wise to consider a strategy for debt payoff.
 This can help determine whether or not a downsize may benefit you financially.